opsnull/blog.opsnull.com/content/emacs/my-emacs-ref/index.md

 : `Kill` the current row or horizontal line.

 M-S-DOWN (org-table-insert-row)
 : `Insert` a new row above the current row.
-With a prefix argument, the line
+With a prefix argument,
-    is created below the current one.
+    the line is created below the current one.

 C-c - (org-table-insert-hline)
 : Insert `a horizontal line` below current row.
-With a prefix argument, the
+With a prefix
-    line is created above the current line.  插入一个水平线。
+    argument, the line is created above the current line.  插入一个水平线。

 C-c RET (org-table-hline-and-move)
-: Insert a horizontal line below current row, and move point into the
+: Insert a horizontal line below current row, and move point
-    row below that line. 插入一个水平线，同时在水平线下方插入一行。
+    into the row below that line. 插入一个水平线，同时在水平线下方插入一行。

 C-c ^
 : org-table-sort-lines

 C-c C-x M-w (org-table-copy-region)
-: Copy a rectangular region from a table to a special clipboard.
+: Copy a rectangular region from a table to a special
+    clipboard.

 C-c C-x C-w (org-table-cut-region)
-: Copy a rectangular region from a table to a special clipboard,
+: Copy a rectangular region from a table to a special
+    clipboard,

 C-c C-x C-y (org-table-paste-rectangle)
 : Paste a rectangular region into a table.

 M-RET (org-table-wrap-region)
-: Split the current field at point position and move the rest to the line below.
+: Split the current field at point position and move the rest to
+    the line below.

 C-c \` (org-table-edit-field)
 : Edit the current field in a separate window.
-    -   当 org-table 因为 line word wrap 被隐藏时，C-c \` 命令就非常有用。
+    -   当 org-table 因为 line word wrap 被隐藏时，C-c \` 命令非常有用。

 M-x org-table-export